 Working in partnership

-There are occasions when our concern about a child means that we have to consult other agencies.
+There are occasions when our concern about a child means that we have to consult other agencies. in other to receive Early Help for a child or family.
 Unauthorised absences, for instance, may be referred to partner agencies such as Suffolk County Council’s Children’s Social Care, Special Educational Needs or Children Missing in Education teams.
 Whilst we would always aim to work in partnership with parents there may be exceptions to this when concerns are raised for the protection of a child.

 The procedures which we follow have been laid down by the Suffolk Local Safeguarding Children Board (LSCB).